Victory (novel): Plot

 Axel Heyst, the novel's protagonist, was raised by his widowed father, a Swedish philosopher, in London, England, and never knew his mother.
 The atmosphere of Heyst's home, with his father's ruthless pursuit of truth and pessimistic view of humanity, warps Heyst's mind, and after his father dies, he leaves England and becomes a rootless wanderer.
 This eventually leads him to the Southeastern Asia, especially to what is now Indonesia, including Surabaya—a port in the then-Dutch colony of Java.

 Eventually, however, human feelings are awoken in Heyst by the plight of Captain Morrison, who faces the confiscation of his ship, and loss of his livelihood, because he cannot pay a fine levied by the Portuguese authorities.
 Heyst intervenes with a loan for a paltry sum, which establishes a relationship, and Heyst is unable to break this bond.
 This eventually leads to the establishment of The Tropical Belt Coal Company, of which Heyst becomes the manager, although he has no interest in this enterprise.
 Morrison subsequently visits England where he dies.
 Soon after the coal company goes bankrupt.
 Heyst however, remains at the site of the derelict coal mine, on the island of Samburan.
 There he lives the life of a hermit, with his Chinese servant, Wang.

 Later Heyst's compassion is aroused again when he encounters the young woman Lena in Surabaya on the Island of Java, where she is playing in an all-woman orchestra.
 Lena is being mistreated by the orchestra's conductor and his sadistic wife, and threatened with sexual violence by Schomberg, the owner of the hotel, where the orchestra plays.
 Heyst, with the aid of Schomberg's down-trodden wife, absconds with Lena, to Samburan.

 Schomberg's jealous rage at losing Lena, along with his fear of a mysterious trio of visitors, Mr Jones, Martin Ricardo, and Pedro, lead him to suggest to this trio that Heyst caused the death of Morrison, and has great wealth hidden on Samburan.

 Taken in by Schomberg's lies, the trio set out for Samburan, but get lost at sea and barely make it to the island.
 They plan to kill Heyst after they discover where his money is hidden.
 Only Ricardo is aware of Lena's existence and Jones has a pathological hatred of women.
 Soon after they arrive, Martin Ricardo attacks Lena, but she is stronger than him, causing Ricardo to fall in love with her.
-In order to try and protect Heyst, Lena encourages this infatuation.
+In order to try to protect Heyst, Lena encourages this infatuation.
 This eventually leads to her accidental death, when Jones realizes that Ricardo is double-crossing him and attempts to kill Ricardo.
 In despair, Heyst commits suicide.
-Jones kills Ricardo and then drowns after being shot by Wang.
+Jones kills Ricardo and then accidentally drowns.
+Their assistant, Pedro, is shot by Wang and dies.